iliwysfyasbysuoi/Chapter-One--Refactored-/README.md

 # Chapter One - ITISDEV Project

+Chapter One is an e-commerce platform for a fictional book store selling new and unused books that can have different versions.
+It allows consumers to request for a specific book.
+Book requests are rated by priority using an algorithm.
+The WebApp also has a messaging functionality so that customers can send messages to the admins for book availability and other concerns.
+The Chapter One WebApp has more functions and features which you can read more in details below.

+This is a refactored repository to remove the secrets from git and improve code.
+This was first finished on October 2020 as a final project for a Web Development Course (ITISDEV) at De La Salle University.

 ## Follow the steps below to set-up :
 1. Clone the repository either by downloading the contents of the repository, or using the command below (Note: git should be installed in your system for this to work).
 ```